Back To Search Results

 Deterrence and Patient Education

 Asking the patient to have scheduled bathroom breaks helps to retrain the bladder.
-To begin, the patient should be asked to hold their urine for at least an hour.
+First, the patient should be asked to hold their urine for at least an hour.
 If they feel the urge, ask them to try to wait until the whole hour has passed.
 After they get used to waiting 1 hour, the patient can try waiting longer between bathroom visits.
 The goal should be to train the bladder to hold urine for 3 to 4 hours between bathroom visits.
 During an urge, patients can try sitting down or standing still, taking a deep breath, and squeezing the pelvic floor muscles.
 This can help them relax and overcome the urge.
-When the urge passes, they can then walk slowly to the bathroom to urinate.
+They can slowly walk to the bathroom and urinate when the urge passes.
+Providing printed handouts on self-management skills and outlining the available treatments to control and cope with symptoms can improve patient confidence and cooperation with treatment.
+Resourceful patient education is available on the American College of Obstetrics and Gynecology website.

 Enhancing Healthcare Team Outcomes